jsfenfen/clinton-email-cruncher/README.md

 ## JF ADDS:

 I've hacked this up to do some other things.
 Was done under time pressure--its not pretty.
+I think you can get the pdf tools from [here](http://www.foolabs.com/xpdf/download.html).

 1. First run make_manifest.py -- which will generate metadata about each file.
 It assumes the command line tool 'pdfinfo' is installed and available.
 It writes the result to file_manifest.csv